 - And much more

-When the time comes to sell, large leasing portfolios are often sold with the help of a professional facilitator that leverages connections and networks to find the right buyer.
-Whereas individual components may be sold one by one, the full outright sale of a complete leasing portfolio with the help of a broker is the easiest way to transform your wealth into a new direction.
+When the time comes to sell, large leasing portfolios are often sellable with the help of a professional facilitator.
+It leverages connections and networks to find the right buyer.
+Individual components are sellable one by one.
+The full outright sale of a complete leasing portfolio with the help of a broker is the easiest way to transform your wealth into a new direction.